måndag 15 januari 2024

 Dari is the son of Egyptologist Mariam El-Fouly - a member of the Arthur Initiative and the daughter of Khaled El-Fouly who serves as the director of linguistics at the Reliquary of Alexandria - and Olivier de la Garde - a French historian and thrill seeker from a rich family in France that often works closely with the Arthur Initiative.

 When growing up, Dari was taught Arabic, French, Greek, and English, and later continued studying Latin, Coptic and ancient Egyptian.
-He's only truly fluid in English and Arabic, relatively proficient in Greek and French, but only somewhat adept in Latin, Coptic, and ancient Egyptian.
+He's only truly fluid in English and Arabic, relatively proficient in Greek and French - the latter being as he hasn't spoken French much since moving to Egypt, but only somewhat adept in Latin, Coptic, and ancient Egyptian.
 He never had an interest in languages, but his parents insisted that he learn.
 His favourite activities include watching old adventure movies, playing puzzle games, and reading comic books.
 He also enjoys coming along with his mother on expeditions every now and then, as long as it's not too frequently.

 He has an exceptional bond with cats, though not to a supernatural degree.
 Cats simply seem to be a bit more relaxed around him than other people.
 It does help that he loves cats too.
 And just like cats, Dari has an unreasonable fear of snakes.
 Just the thought of a snake could give him nightmares.